-We require Prior Approval for all services from Non-Network Providers.
-Non-Network benefits are generally not available under this plan.
+We require Prior Approval for all services from Out-of-Network Providers.
+Out-of-Network benefits are generally not available under this plan.

-In most circumstances, BCBSVT only approves services from Non-Network Providers if appropriate services are not available within the Network.
-You may request Prior Approval to see a Non-Network Provider if there is not a Network Provider with appropriate training and experience to provide the Medically Necessary services needed to meet your particular health care needs.
+In most circumstances, BCBSVT only approves services from Out-of-Network Providers if appropriate services are not available within the Network.
+You may request Prior Approval to see an Out-of-Network Provider if there is not a Network Provider with appropriate training and experience to provide the Medically Necessary services needed to meet your particular health care needs.
 In this case, if you get Prior Approval, Cost-Sharing will be the same as if the service was obtained by a Network Provider.
 You will not be required to pay any difference between the Provider's charge and what we pay.
-If a Non-Network Provider bills you for the difference, please notify us by calling our customer service team at the number on the back of your ID card.
+If an Out-of-Network Provider bills you for the difference, please notify us by calling our customer service team at the number on the back of your ID card.